Please ensure Javascript is enabled for purposes of website accessibility

 Biographies

-Ines Pohl has been based in the United States since 2020, serving as Bureau Chief with a focus on the pressures facing contemporary democracies.
+Ines Pohl has been based in the United States since 2020, serving as Bureau Chief Correspondent of Deutsche Welle in Washington, D.C.with a focus on the pressures facing contemporary democracies.
 Her reporting examines why growing numbers of voters in established democratic systems are drawn to authoritarian leaders and what this shift reveals about deeper political, social, and cultural transformations.
 As Bureau Chief, Ines oversees reporting from across the United States, consistently placing people at the center of her storytelling.
 She has covered the Trump presidency closely as a member of the White House Foreign Press pool, while deliberately spending extensive time reporting outside Washington in order to capture perspectives that are often absent from national political debates.

 Ines brings a distinctly German and European perspective to her reporting from the United States.
 Her work frequently reflects on how American political developments resonate beyond national borders and what lessons they may hold for Europe’s own democratic debates.
 Rather than treating U.S. politics as an isolated phenomenon, she places it in a transatlantic context, examining similarities, differences, and mutual blind spots.